 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Clemson, approximately 42% of students took out student loans averaging $8,586 a year.
-That adds up to $34,344 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Clemson, approximately 40% of students took out student loans averaging $8,747 a year.
+That adds up to $34,988 over four years for those students.

-How Much Money Do Clemson Graduates Make?bachelor's degree recipients from Clemson make around $52,400 per year during the early years of their employment.
-That's great news for Clemson students since it is 28% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Clemson Graduates Make?students who graduate with a bachelor's degree from Clemson make about $52,400 a year during their first few years of employment after graduation.
+This is good news for future Clemson graduates since it is 32% more than the average college graduate's salary of $39,802 per year.